Return to On-site Working: staff guidance

 - In order to maintain a safe number of staff on site some staff may need to work reduced hours or work only part time on site (and part time at home if they are able to work remotely).
 Staff who are asked to work reduced hours will continue to receive their full normal rate of pay.

-- Some staff may need to be asked to work different patterns from their normal pattern, for example if they share offices, or to make sure that there are always essential staff such as first aiders, fire marshals and estates staff on site.
-This might involve some staff working mornings and others working afternoons; or staff attending on alternate days or alternate weeks.
+- Some staff may need to be asked to work different patterns from their normal pattern, for example to make sure that there are always essential staff such as first aiders, fire marshals and estates staff on site.

 - It may be necessary to balance shifts across a team to take into account caring responsibilities and personal needs.